in honor of

 Selection from De Wallen: Amsterdam’s Red Light District artist’s book (Candid)

-Generally I do straight photography, I am not into ‘mental masturbation’ photography, so I generally don’t need to look outside my body of work unless it is for generic photos to illustrate a blog post. (a)
+Generally I do straight photography, I am not into ‘mental masturbation’ photography, so I generally don’t need to look outside my body of work unless it is for generic photos to illustrate a blog post or for historical purposes. (a)

 Although in the rare case I do I use other photogs photos, it comes under the auspices of ‘fair use’ and I don’t make any $ from their use.